-Getting a good looking, colorful winterberry holly is as simple as having the right male, in the right proportion to the number of females, and planting them all where they will grow and flower vigorously.
-However, there are a few reasons why winterberry hollies – and particularly recently planted winterberry hollies – may not have berries:
+Getting a good-looking, colorful winterberry holly is as simple as having the right male, in the right proportion to the number of females, and planting them all where they will grow and flower vigorously.
+However, there are a few reasons why these shrubs – and particularly recently planted ones – may not have berries:

 If you just purchased the plants, they were likely stored in a greenhouse by a grower or garden center during the previous winter.
 This causes them to bloom earlier than plants that winter naturally outdoors.
 Therefore, it is possible they would have bloomed before you purchased them and that pollination did not occur under those conditions.
 As such, new plants may not have any berries their first winter after planting.

 Like most shrubs, winterberry hollies bloom and subsequently fruit best when they are established – usually after 2-3 years in the ground.
 Newly planted winterberries (and especially very small plants that are sold online) will need some time to develop a good root system and put on new growth before they will fruit to their full potential.

 If your winterberry hollies experience drought stress, they may not form fruit or may drop any fruit that was beginning to form.
 In dry soils, provide plenty of water and a good 2-3”/5-7cm layer of mulch to prevent plants from drying out too much.

 Winterberries are quite shade tolerant, but in very dark conditions, flowering and fruiting can be significantly diminished, or may not occur at all.
 We recommend a minimum of four hours of sun each day, or filtered light throughout the day, for the best display.
 This encourages abundant flower production, pollination (which relies on insects, who prefer sunnier conditions), and subsequently, fruit production.
 If you need to transplant a winterberry holly that’s in too much shade, early spring is an ideal time to do so.